TrixTheWolf/MyFavPorjects/README.md

 # MyFavPorjects
 Welcome to my repository!
 Here are a few of my favorite projects I've worked on over the years.
+## March Madness Fan Sentiment Analysis
+This project investigated the relationship between a March Madness team’s seed and performance with sentiment expressed by fans in YouTube comments during the 2026 March Madness Tournament.
+We developed a pipeline, utilizing the YouTube Data API v3, to collect comments from 63 game highlight videos.
+This data was then passed through a RoBERTa model pre-trained on Twitter text and a customized JSON dictionary to assign sentiment to the teams being discussed in each comment.
+Through the analysis, the data concluded that average sentiment across the entire tournament was predominantly positive, being led by the 9 and 13 seeds.
+Conversely, negative comments were largely directed at the losing team for any given game, with the 8 seed being the most adversely affected by the 4 upsets in the round of 64.
+As the tournament progressed, the videos received more total comments, but mostly more positive comments.
+These results show an expected trend of fans engaging more positively as the tournament progresses and the matchups get more competitive.
 ## Brute Force Sudoku
 I was assigned the task to create a brute force puzzle solver that would return the solved sudoku puzzle.
 I had to solve a total of 5 puzzles using python.
 ## HackWashU